 In Progress: Coming (hopefully) soon will be several new stories, but I am attempting to write the majority of each before I actually post anything.

 Another Hunger Games story!
 I am working on writing the story of one of my favourite characters from the trilogy: Johanna Mason.
 While Katniss is undoubtedly an amazing character and I love her as well, the fact that Johanna's history is almost completely undeveloped very much intrigues me.

 And yet another Hunger Games story.
 Ever since I read the books for the very first time, Clove's last moments struck me.
 Specifically, that she realizes that Thresh is going to kill her and calls out to Cato and he not only responds but stops to beg her to stay with him instead of chasing down any of the other tributes.
 Part of the genius of Suzanne Collins' writing is that, at that moment, she makes you feel sorrow even for two of the most seemingly irredeemable tributes.
-She makes you remember that they are human as well, with feelings for their loved ones just as deep as Katniss' and Peeta's, not merely killing machines.
+She makes you remember that they are human - and children - as well, with feelings for their loved ones just as deep as Katniss' and Peeta's, not merely killing machines.
 So I have begun to imagine their story and I love where it is going.

 Grant me patience...
 I promise that these new stories will be posted as soon as I can get them developed enough.
 Until then, I will continue to work on Forever, Don't Let Me Drown, Was it like this then?, and Coming Home; as long as it seems like people are reading them (hint: review!), updates will hopefully be fairly regular.